Kinaetron/kinaetron.github.io/content/posts/moonworks-graphics-intro/index.md

 ```

 Going a bit more in depth of the variables being passed in order to create a shader we have.
-device / GraphicsDevice, this manages all graphics-related concerns.
+- device / GraphicsDevice, this manages all graphics-related concerns.
 An instance of this is created in the game class.
-storage / RootTitleStorage, this Moonworks read only IO management class that is designed for portability..
+- storage / RootTitleStorage, this Moonworks read only IO management class that is designed for portability..
-filepath / "Content/Shaders/Vertex.vert.hlsl", this is the relative position of the file that needs to be compiled.
+- filepath / "Content/Shaders/Vertex.vert.hlsl", this is the relative position of the file that needs to be compiled.
-entrypoint / “main”, is the entrypoint method of the method in the shader.
+- entrypoint / “main”, is the entrypoint method of the method in the shader.
-shaderFormat / ShaderCross.ShaderFormat.HLSL, is what type of shader is being used.
+- shaderFormat / ShaderCross.ShaderFormat.HLSL, is what type of shader is being used.
-shaderStage / ShaderStage.Vertex is what stage of the shader this is.
+- shaderStage / ShaderStage.Vertex is what stage of the shader this is.

+So while I won't go too much into detail here now, but there are ways of compiling shaders in advance and not during the runtime of the game as we're doing here.
+Doing it during runtime isn't always ideal and sometimes forbidden on some platforms.

 ## Graphics Pipeline Creation